 Monday's and Saturday's at Carynne4Kids.
 She is very excited to be here!
 Sarah is a member of the American Physical Therapy Association (APTA) and registered with the American Hippotherapy Association (AHA) as a Level 1 therapist.
-During her free time, she enjoys training her horse, Astro, as well as hiking, running, raising her stepdaughter, and coming soon baby Kirby in June 2019!
+During her free time, she enjoys training her horse, Astro, as well as hiking, running, raising her stepdaughter and new baby son Daniel!

 Gwen Hanna has been a volunteer with Car-ynne 4 Kids since the summer of 2015.
 As horse leader and side walker, she was known to sing a crazy song or offer a "happy dance" along the way!
 She has spent much time in the last 15 years at the barn gate as she supported her daughters in their life challenges.
 She knows first-hand what powerful things happen when people and horses share space!